 Some public liability insurances allow for an optional tools cover which will your tools against theft from the place of work, or from a van.
 If purchased elsewhere, this cover can be significantly more expensive.

 This is just an introduction to liability insurance and is not intended to be representative of the covers or restrictions offered by any particular insurance or that all insurance provide the protection described.
-You can get a recommendation for a particular insurance to suit your own circumstances by talking to the skilled staff at any Coversure branch.
+You can get a recommendation for a particular insurance to suit your own circumstances by talking to the skilled staff at any Coversure office.